The Walking Dead: Saints & Sinners

-The Walking Dead: Saints & Sinners is a virtual reality first-person shooter survival horror game for Windows, PlayStation 4, Oculus Quest, Oculus Quest 2, and Oculus Rift, developed by Skydance Interactive in partnership with Skybound Entertainment.
+The Walking Dead: Saints & Sinners is a virtual reality first-person shooter survival horror game for Windows, PlayStation 4, PlayStation 5, Oculus Quest, Oculus Quest 2, and Oculus Rift, developed by Skydance Interactive in partnership with Skybound Entertainment.
 It is based on the comic book series The Walking Dead by Robert Kirkman.
 Initially released on Steam and Oculus platform on January 23, 2020, it was released on PlayStation VR in May 2020.
-It was released on Oculus Quest in October 2020.
-It's also released on PICO 4 in January 2023.
+Additionally, the title was ported to Oculus Quest in October 2020, alongside PICO 4 in January 2023.